-Alternatively, you can use the DT402's Throttle Knobs to dial in the 4 digit address you want to program.
+Alternatively, you can use the DT500's Throttle Knobs to dial in the 4 digit address you want to program.
 Use the L Throttle to dial up 1000s and 100s and the R Throttle to dial up 10s and 1s.
 Press the ENTER key to program the decoder

-- 8. When the ENTER key is pressed, the throttle will beep and display Ad2=0wr or Ad4=0wr followed by a blinking square during programming.
-If you programmed a 2 digit address, you can proceed to step 13 to program other CVs or you can exit programming mode and run trains. - 9.
-If you are programming a 4 digit address, there is one more step: the throttle will display Ad4on?=y.
-Press the Y / + key to enable the 4 digit address and automatically set CV29 to the decimal value of 038.
-The display will show the 4 digit address that you just programmed and enabled.
+8. When the ENTER key is pressed, the throttle will beep and display Ad2=0wr or Ad4=0wr followed by a blinking square during programming.
+When complete the display will show the 4 digit address that you just programmed and enabled.